Mathnerd314/stroscot/docs/Types.rst

 At this point you might be getting confused about terminology.
 I certainly am.
 So here we are:

+memory cell
+   A circuit that can store some fixed number of logical bits, 0 or 1.
+Since ternary computers might eventually become popular, a cell is probably best modeled as a register containing an integer ``i`` with ``0 <= i < MAX`` with no restriction that ``MAX`` is a power of 2.

 value
-   A string of bits, paired with some interpretation as a data type
+   A group of memory cells, paired with some interpretation as a data type

 data type
    A representational type, that can generally be narrowed down to a pair of functions doing pickle/unpickle on the value's bits